mwojnars/hypertag/docs/index.md

 ## Django connector

-Hypertag fully integrates with Django.
+Hypertag fully integrates with [Django](https://www.djangoproject.com/).
 As described earlier, all of Django's [template filters](#django-filters) are available for Hypertag scripts out of the box.
-There is also a Django-Hypertag backend class:
-`hypertag.django.backend.Hypertag` - when put in `settings.py` of a Django project, this class allows Hypertag scripts to be found by the template discovery mechanism.
-In this way, Hypertag scripts can be loaded and rendered in a Django project just like standard Django's or Jinja2 templates.
+There is also a Django-Hypertag backend class: `hypertag.django.backend.Hypertag` - when put in `settings.py` of a Django project, this class allows Hypertag scripts to be found by the template discovery mechanism, so that Hypertag scripts can be loaded and rendered just like standard Django's or Jinja2 templates.

-The Hypertag backend configuration should be put on the `TEMPLATES` list inside the project's `settings.py`:
+The Hypertag backend configuration should be put on the `TEMPLATES` list inside Django project's `settings.py`:

 ```python
 TEMPLATES = [